my-devices/meta-reflector-aws/README.md

 $ docker-compose up -d
 ```

-to start the Remote Manager server.
+to start the macchina.io REMOTE server.
 You can verify that the server has started
 correctly by looking at the log file with:

 ```